wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

     *   (c) who fails, without reasonable excuse, to comply with [section 18(4)][24].

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000---
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $50,000---

     *   (a) who knowingly copies the whole or any part of a copy of a printed preliminary referendum roll; or